H0w1/website/content/authors/admin/_index.md

   - course: Visiting PhD student at HexHive
     institution: EPFL
     year: 2022 - 2023
-  - course: PhD Candidate in Computer Science and Technology
+  - course: PhD in Computer Science and Technology
     institution: Nanjing University
-    year: 2017 - Present
+    year: 2017 - 2023
   - course: BSc in Computer Science and Technology
     institution: Nanjing University of Science and Technology
     year: 2013 - 2017